 Data Protection Officer

-Our internal data protection office and contact for any questions concerning data privacy is:
+Our external data protection office and contact for any questions concerning data privacy is:

 Principles of Data Processing

 Personal data are all pieces of information which relate to an identifiable natural person.
 This includes, for instance, such information as your name, your phone number, your email or IP address.
 Information which we cannot link to your person, e.g. due to the anonymization of information, does not constitute personal data.

 We are committed to the principle of data economy.
 We only collect, process, store, or transfer those data that are necessary for initiating or executing the respective business.

 The processing of personal data always requires a legal basis or your consent.
 The personal data you provide during the initial business contact or for the execution of a business transaction are solely processed by our in-house systems for these purposes in accordance with the applicable data protection regulations.
 The processing of data is based on art.
 6(1) lit. b and art.
 6(1) lit. f General Data Protection Regulation (GDPR), supplemented by any applicable national legal provisions; for Germany, e.g., art.
 88 GDPR in conjunction with section 26(1) Federal Data Protection Act (FDPA).
 Personal data that have been processed are deleted as soon as the purpose of the processing has been achieved and any retention obligations required by law no longer apply.

 Revocation of Your Consent and request for information

 You can revoke consent which you have previously granted without stating reasons by sending an email to Jessica Stehn-Bäcker under email@example.com while preserving the confidentiality.
 If you revoke your consent, the pertinent data are erased immediately.
 However, within the context of a business relationship we reserve the right to collect and request personal data from you as needed for specific purposes (phone number, email address).

 A request for information can also be sent to Jessica Stehn-Bäcker under firstname.lastname@example.org while preserving confidentiality.